Diaoko9/SiemensFacaplate/README.md

 in the PID faceplate user can read PV, SV, MV, and the status of loop(Man/Auto).
 The status of the loop can change using the button below the faceplate and the PID coefficients can be changed in tuning mode while a trend will show PV, MV, and SV values.

+"These faceplates are created in corporate with Eng.
+Karami far"